JiuRanYa/type-challenges-helper/README.md

  Just ensure you type the correct title in type-challenge

-> If the title is Hello World, you need to trim the title like: HelloWorld ensure the script shell get the correct params.
+:warning: If the title is Hello World, you need to trim the title like: HelloWorld ensure the script shell get the correct params.

 use like this: